ruchikamuddinagiri/memory-tiles/README.md

 -   HTML
 ## Future Work

-We have plans to implement following features in the future:
+We have plans to implement the following features in the future:

 -   **Timer**: Add a timer to challenge players to complete the game within a certain time limit.
 -   **Leaderboard**: Implement a leaderboard to display high scores of different players.